Mental capacity and mental illness

 Use a mediation service

 The Ministry of Justice provide an online directory of mediators.
 The service is provided on a fixed-fee basis.
-You can find the list here.
+You can find the list at:

-The Court of Protection can decide if you have the capacity to make the decision or not.
+The Court of Protection can decide if you have the capacity to make a decision.
 They also have other powers such as deciding if an advance decision is valid.

 Who can help me to challenge the decision?

 You can get help from your family or friends to help you do this.
-If you don’t have family or friends then you may be able to get help from an advocate.
+Or you may be able to get help from an independent mental capacity advocate.

 What is an Independent Mental Capacity Advocate?

-Independent mental capacity advocates (IMCAs) are people who support you to make or be involved in important decisions.
+Independent mental capacity advocates (IMCAs) support people who have capacity issues to make or be involved in important decisions.
 They will: